shkilass/rjoiner/README.md

   -i ICON, --icon ICON  Path to icon (only .ico) (available only for windows!)
   -a, --admin           Enables request to admin execution level (available only for windows!)
   -t TARGET, --target TARGET
-                        Specify a target to cargo (list installed targets: rustup target list --installed) (use "all" to specify all targets)
-  -d, --debug           Enables debug mode (by default, compiles in release mode) --yes-console         Enables console for windows (useful for debugging) --no-temp-del         Prevents from temporary directory deletion (useful for debugging) -V, --verbose         Enables verbose mode (prints exceptions, current steps) -f FILE, --file FILE  Path to the file(s) to join (can be multiple) --no-banner           Disables RJoiner banner
+                        Specify a target to cargo (list installed targets: rustup target list --installed) (can be multiple) -d, --debug           Enables debug mode (by default, compiles in release mode) --yes-console         Enables console for windows (useful for debugging) --no-temp-del         Prevents from temporary directory deletion (useful for debugging) -V, --verbose         Enables verbose mode (prints exceptions, current steps) -f FILE, --file FILE  Path to the file(s) to join (can be multiple) (start filename with "!" to autorun it) --no-banner           Disables RJoiner banner
   -M, --msgbox          Shows messagebox (you need also provide -m, -T argument) -m MESSAGE, --message MESSAGE